-Windshields for today modern cars are made from laminated glass.
+Windshields for today’s modern cars are made from laminated glass.
 This glass is also known as safety glass.
-You most likely heard the story that safety class is resistant to cracks and can’t be shattered.
-Well that’s not true.
-Windshield can be damaged by many things, starting from debris, vandalism, extreme temperature fluctuation and son on.
+You most likely heard the story that the safety class is resistant to cracks and can’t be shattered.
+Well, that’s not true.
+Windshields can be damaged by many things, starting from debris, vandalism, extreme temperature fluctuation and so on.

 But unlike normal class, safety class that makes up your windshield breaks into smaller pieces which are in most cases harmless.
 So even if your windshield shatters, you won’t get hurt by the pieces.

-There are however, types of windshield and auto glass which are shatterproof, but those aren’t used in conventional vehicles.
-Those types of windshields are specifically design to resist serious damage e.g. from bullets.
+There are, however, types of windshield and auto glass that are shatterproof, but those aren’t used in conventional vehicles.
+Those types of windshields are specifically designed to resist serious damage e.g. from bullets.
 But this is another topic.

 Someone might think that every chip on your windshield is the same.
 We’ll they are not.
 Depending on the cause, chips can manifest in various shapes such as: